MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-sla-custom-time-calculation.md

     For information on how to apply SLAs, go to [Apply SLAs](apply-slas.md#apply-slas)

 1. To export the solution to another environment, first add the SLA (whose item has the custom action reference) to the custom solution.
-Adding the SLA will also export the custom action workflow process.
-Next, include the SDK message in the solution, which will export the plug-in you created earlier.
+Adding the SLA also exports the custom action workflow process.
+Next, include the SDK message in the solution, which exports the plug-in you created earlier.

 ## Scenarios and plug-ins